apache/flink/docs/try-flink/table_api.md

 The goal is to build a report that shows the total spend for each account across each hour of the day.
 This means the timestamp column needs be be rounded down from millisecond to hour granularity.

+Flink supports developing relational applications in pure [SQL]({% link dev/table/sql/index.md %}) or using the [Table API]({% link dev/table/tableApi.md %}).
+The Table API is a fluent DSL inspired, that can be written in Python, Java, or Scala and supports strong IDE integration.
-Just like a SQL query, Flink can select the required fields and group by your keys.
+Just like a SQL query, Table programs can select the required fields and group by your keys.
 These features, allong with [built-in functions]({% link dev/table/functions/systemFunctions.md %}) like `floor` and `sum`, you can write this report.

 {% highlight java %}
-public static Table report(Table rows) {
+public static Table report(Table transactions) {
-    return rows.select(
+    return transactions.select(
             $("account_id"),
             $("transaction_time").floor(TimeIntervalUnit.HOUR).as("log_ts"),
             $("amount"))